 Most people buy regular pasta made from a type of high-protein wheat, such as durum or semolina, which gives pasta its characteristic yellow hue.
 A serving is defined on the package as two ounces of dry pasta (about a cup cooked, depending on the shape), which has about 200 calories, a trace of fat, about two grams of fiber and around 40 grams of carbohydrate.
 Not a bad deal.
-But if you switch to whole-wheat healthy pastas, you’ll save about 20 calories and more than triple your fiber per serving.
+But if you switch to whole-wheat healthy pastas, you can save about 20 calories and more than triple your fiber per serving.
 That’s a great deal, nutritionally speaking.
 And those numbers look more impressive when you consider what people typically eat – not one cup of cooked pasta, but more like three.

 There are gluten-free pastas on the shelf, too.
 They’re made with grains other than wheat, like corn, rice or quinoa.
 Calorie-wise, they all come in at around 200 per cup, but they may have less fiber, and some have less protein than wheat pasta.
 But for those who are going gluten-free, they’re great alternatives.